 The carrying value of grants receivable and contributions receivable is reduced by an appropriate allowance for uncollectible accounts, which approximates net realizable value.
 The Organization determines its allowance by considering several factors, including the length of time receivables are past due, the Organization's previous loss history, the donor's current ability to pay its obligation, and the condition of the general economy and the industry as a whole.
 Receivables outstanding longer than the payment terms are considered past due.
 The Organization writes off accounts receivables when they become uncollectible, and payments subsequently received on such receivables are recorded as income in the period received.

-It was determined that all grants and contributions receivable as of September 30, 2017 will be collected; therefore, no allowance has been established.
-In addition, no allowance for uncollectable accounts was warranted at September 30, 2016.
+It was determined that all grants and contributions receivable as of September 30, 2018 and 2017 will be collected; therefore, no allowance has been established.

 Contributed Goods and Services